Migrate from webpacker to jsbundling-rails with esbuild

 Move entrypoint

 .
-We need to move the contents
+We’ll copy the contents

 It is important to convert require

-statements into import statements with relative paths.
+statements into import statements with relative

 // this